mhasanali2010/code-jam-12-qualifier/README.md

 For the qualifier of the Python Discord Community's Code Jam 12, we were required to make an imitation of Javascript's querySelectorAll in Python.

 ## My take on the project
 Since I was new to Python and coding in general at the time, I did not know of RegEx (Regular Expressions) which was used by most of my peers to solve the problem and qualify.
 I used a nest of IF and ELIF statements to select the nodes which matched the selector(s).
-Each of the conditional statements were based on my understanding of what the possible combinations of seletors could be.
+Each of the conditional statements were based on my understanding of what the possible combinations of selectors could be.

 ## How to use
 Example usage is shown in `./example_usage.py`.
 Just clone the repository and try it for yourself if you want to.
 The query_selector_all is in the `./qualifier.py` file.
 Node class is in `./node.py` and test cases which were provided by Python Discord can be found in `./tests.py`.